isaacsimmons/github-s3-backup/README.md

 ## Running Locally

-1) Ensure that you have the following dependencies installed:
+1) Ensure that you have the following dependencies installed: node 15, git
-  * Node 15
-  * git
 1) Complete the configuration steps above.
 1) Run `yarn install` to get dependencies from npm.
 1) Run `yarn backup-local` to trigger the script.